Narrandera

 Narrandera has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, the estimated population for the Narrandera statistical area (Lv2) is around 4,712 people.
-This reflects a growth of 343 individuals since the 2021 Census, which reported a population of 4,369 people.
-The increase is inferred from AreaSearch's estimation of the resident population at 4,394 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 300 validated new addresses since the Census date.
+As of Feb 2026, the estimated population of Narrandera is around 4731, reflecting an increase of 362 people since the 2021 Census.
+This growth represents an 8.3% rise from the previous figure of 4369.
+The change is inferred from AreaSearch's estimation of the resident population at 4394 following examination of ABS' latest ERP data release in June 2024, along with validation of 312 new addresses since the Census date.
 This results in a population density ratio of 13.2 persons per square kilometer.
-Narrandera's growth rate of 7.9% since the 2021 Census exceeded the SA4 region's growth rate of 4.0%.
-Overseas migration was the primary driver of population gains during this period.
+Narrandera's growth rate exceeded that of its SA4 region (4.3%) and SA3 area, positioning it as a growth leader in the region.
+Overseas migration was the primary driver of this population increase.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to population projections, the Narrandera (SA2) is expected to experience a decline of 141 persons by 2041.
-However, specific age cohorts are anticipated to grow, with the 25 to 34 age group projected to increase by 67 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+These projections indicate a decline in overall population by 132 persons by 2041, but growth is anticipated within specific age cohorts, notably the 25 to 34 age group projected to increase by 72 people.

 Frequently Asked Questions - Population